Robotexon (ROX) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Robotexon Historical Price

-According to the latest data gathered on Robotexon live price page, the current price of Robotexon is 0.004513USD.
+According to the latest data gathered on Robotexon live price page, the current price of Robotexon is 0.004329USD.
 The circulating supply of Robotexon(ROX) is

 In the past 24 hours, Robotexon has shown a price movement of